kojiishi/east_asian_spacing/README.md

 ### TrueType Collection (TTC)

-When the `input-font-file` is a TrueType Collection, this tool adds the feature table to all fonts in the collection by default.
+When the `input-font-file` is a TrueType Collection (TTC), this tool adds the feature to all fonts in the TTC by default.

-If you want to add the feature table to only some of fonts in the collection, you can specify a comma-separated list of font indexes.
+If you want to add the feature to only some of fonts in the TTC, you can specify a comma-separated list of font indices.
-The following example adds the table to the font index 0 and 1, but not to other fonts in the collection.
+The following example adds the feature to the font index 0 and 1, but not to other fonts in the TTC.
 ```sh
 % east-asian-spacing --index=0,1 input-font-file.ttc
 ```

-The language option applies to all fonts in the collection by default.
+The language option applies to all fonts in the TTC by default.
-When you want to specify different languages to each font in the collection, it accepts a comma-separated list.
+When you want to specify different languages to each font in the TTC, it accepts a comma-separated list.
 The following example specifies
 Korean for the font index 1,